koyeb/vibe-sandbox-chat-backend/create-sandbox.md

 2. No sandbox currently exists for the session
 3. The user asks to start a new project, scaffold an application, or test code in a live environment
 4. The user requests a fresh or reset environment
+5. You don't have a value for service_id

 ## Sandbox Capabilities